dotnet/arcade/Documentation/Validation.md

 Please note, we are always adding new validation to the pipeline, so this is not an exhaustive list.

-## Why move validation out of official builds
+## Why move validation out of official builds?

 As a part of .NET 5, we had a goal of 2 hour build turn-around.
 In order to close in on that goal, we removed many things out of official builds including post-build validation.

-## Onboarding to Validate-DotNet
+## How do I onboard to Validate-DotNet?

 [Validate-DotNet](https://dev.azure.com/dnceng/internal/_build?definitionId=827) is a pipeline that automatically runs nightly validation for all repositories that have been onboarding.
 Onboarding to Validate-DotNet is quite simple: